Answers to the most asked questions.

 The majority of the works in these collections were gifts to HMML.
 On rare occasions, HMML will purchase materials.
 Our focus continues to be working with libraries around the world to digitally preserve rare and endangered manuscripts.

-At one time HMML sent Benedictine field directors from Saint John’s Abbey to live on site to supervise microfilm projects.
-HMML now works entirely through local teams.
-HMML provides equipment, training, technical support, and payment to local technicians to image their own cultural heritage.
-Thanks to modern communications technology, HMML can maintain much closer contact with each field project than was possible in the days when airmail was the typical medium.
-HMML also has regional field directors who provide closer supervision where needed.
-HMML staff travel regularly throughout Europe, Africa, the Middle East, and South Asia to monitor progress on current projects and to locate new collections for digitization.
+HMML works entirely with local teams: HMML provides equipment, training, technical support, and payment to local technicians to create preservation images of the manuscripts in a collection.
+HMML also has regional field directors who provide closer support where needed, ensuring the successful completion of each project.
+HMML staff also travel throughout Europe, Africa, the Middle East, and South Asia to monitor progress on current projects and to locate new collections for digitization.

 HMML applies the following criteria when deciding whether to pursue a new opportunity: